-Ahead, I've spoken to experts in all things hair, nails, makeup and skincare to decipher the beauty trends that will be everywhere this fall.
-Keep scrolling for their predictions and to get ahead of the biggest autumn trends for 2021.
+Ahead, I've spoken to experts in all things hair, nails and makeup to decipher the biggest beauty trends for the cosiest season.
+Keep scrolling for their predictions and to get ahead of the biggest autumn trends for 2022.
 Trust me—they look just as good on Instagram as they do in real life.

 Autumn Hair Trends